OpsHubProduct/OpsHub-Docs-Validation-Space/docs/manage/administrator/login-server-management.md

 This server cannot be deleted.

-**Note** : If the Default Server is inactivated and OpsHub Integration Manager is unable to connect with any of the active LDAP servers, please contact sales/support representative.
+**Note** : If the Default Server is inactivated and <code class="expression">space.vars.SITENAME</code> is unable to connect with any of the active LDAP servers, please contact sales/support representative.

 ---